nasa/astrobee_android/emulator.md

 4. Select Next, and in the "Select a system image", click on the "x86 Images" tab, and select Nougat/API Level 25/ABI x86_64/Android 7.1.1 (NO Google APIs).
    Download it if needed.
     - Note: If you using a virtual machine and receive the message, "Your CPU does not support required features (VT-x or SVM)," then you will need to enable Nested VT-x/AMD-V for your VM.
-For example, to do so in VirtualBox, go to Settings -> System -> Processor.
+For example, in VirtualBox, go to Settings -> System -> Processor.
 5. Setup up the hardware to be in portrait mode.
 6. **Optional**.
 Click on _Show Advanced Settings_.
 Scroll down and edit `Memory and storage` to higher values for better performance.
 Consider change the RAM and VM Heap to something greater than 1.5 GB.
 7. Click Finish
-8. Close the AVD (Android Virtual Device) Manager window
+8. Close the AVD Manager window and Android Studio.

 ## 4. Install ADB
 ADB (Android Debug Bridge) allows the user to access physical and emulated